sigustin/Distributed-key-value-store/README.md

 ## Collaborators
 This is a group project I made with Loan Sens.
-However, as my collaborator could not used to Erlang, I made all the code while he designed parts of the architecture of the project.
+However, as my collaborator could not use to Erlang, I made all the code while he designed parts of the architecture of the project.

 ## What I learned
 - The Erlang programming language